ent/ent/doc/md/getting-started.md

 	if err != nil {
 		return err
 	}
-	// then, create the cars, and attach them to the users in the creation.
+	// Then, create the cars, and attach them to the users in the creation.
 	_, err = client.Car.
 		Create().
 		SetModel("Tesla").